Hotzkow/TWP/README.md

 Feature: Account Management

 	Scenario: Valid Email Credentials
-		When type '@email' Into Email/username
+		When type 'your@test.mail' Into Email/username
 		And enter "sample42P!"
 Into password

 	...